-The OfficeServ 7200 system is VoIP enabled and as such supports the following VoIP services:
+The OfficeServ 7400 system is VoIP enabled and as such supports the following VoIP services:

-- 1) H.323 Trunking to another H.323 Gateway. - 2) SIP IP Trunking to another gateway. - 3) IP Telephone Sets: OfficeServ ITP-5107S Keyset, OfficeServ ITP-5121D Keyset, OfficeServ ITP-5112L Keyset, and OfficeServ Softphone.

-These IP Keysets can be installed in the local office or in a remote office, home office with full feature operation.

-4) IP Networking: Connect up to 99 systems together over a managed IP network.
+- 1) H.323 Trunking to another H.323 Gateway. - 2) SIP IP Trunking to another gateway. - 3) IP Telephone Sets: OfficeServ ITP-5107S, ITP-5121D and ITP-5112L, and OfficeServ Softphone. - These IP Keysets can be installed in the local office or in a remote office, home office with full feature operation. - 4) IP Networking: Connect up to 99 systems together over a managed IP network.

-The OfficeServ 7200 Media Gateway Interface (MGI-16) cards provides sixteen voice calls per card over an IP network connection.
-The MGI-16 cards fit into any universal OfficeServ 7200 card slot.
+The OfficeServ 7400 Media Gateway Interface (MGI) cards supports 16 to 64 voice calls per card over an IP network connection.
+The MGI cards fit into any universal OfficeServ 7400 card slot.

 With VoIP certain compression standards have also been adopted to represent each second of voice with an amount of bandwidth.
-The OfficeServ 7200 MGI-16 utilizes G.711, G.729, G.729A or G.723 standards voice compression codec's.
+The OfficeServ 7400 MGI utilizes G.711, G.729, G.729A or G.723 standards voice compression codec's.
 This allows for a selectable 64kbps (G711), 8Kbps (G729A) or 6.3Kbps (G723) bandwidth use when preparing voice compression for IP transport.
 Compression is used to reduce the digitized voice into a smaller bandwidth that can be carried in smaller packets.
 The VoIP gateway determines the compression method for each call setup.
 There is also a certain amount of frame/packet overhead in each compression channel.
 64K of bandwidth can support 6~7 calls simultaneously.
 This can vary depending on efficiency features like Silence Suppression and multiframe counts.
 Unlike switched networks, VoIP connections consist of a sequence of numbered data packets.
 Since voice conversation is usually considered "real time" these packets need to be delivered in a consistent manner with minimal delay.
+This can be controlled via a Gatekeeper which tracks and monitors voice packets.
+Gatekeepers are part of the H.323 standard but are not required.
+The OfficeServ 7400 MGI cards are Gatekeeper compliant.